Resume Writing Service Cost: Is Professional Resume Worth It

 A well-written resume is your ticket for an interview.
 As the competition grows, however, it gets more and more difficult to get noticed among dozens or even hundreds of other resumes.
 Whether you apply for job with a traditional or online resume, the rules of the game are pretty much the same – you need to capture hiring manager’s attention in 6 seconds, otherwise you’ll lose your chance for a job.
 That’s why more and more job-seekers pay to have resume done for them.
-However, is the price resume writers charge is fair and if it’s worth it?
+However, is the price resume writers charge fair, and are resume writing services worth it?
 Let’s have a closer look at what exactly you pay for when hiring a resume writer:

 - Resume writing expertise.
-Professional writers are aware of how to present you most effectively on paper.
-They know which structure, words and graphic elements to use to reflect your strengths on paper more effectively.
+A professional resume writer is aware of how to present you most effectively on paper.
+They know which structure, words, and graphic elements to use to reflect your strengths on paper more effectively.
 Therefore, you won’t have to spend days on even weeks rewriting and improving your resume.

 - Recruitment trend awareness.
 Resume writers know the demands of modern employers and write your resume in a way that complies with those demands.
 Moreover, they know what hiring managers expect to see on your resume and ensure that your resume has got all it takes.

 - Getting more interviews.
 Due to high quality of writing and thoughtful targeting, professionally done resumes generate more interview calls which help you find the job faster.
 Therefore, $100 or even $300 investment in your resume are much less than thousands of dollars that you lose when you’re unemployed for months.

 Our company offers individual approach to resume writing.
 Your professionally written resume will be done taking into account your career situation and your requirements.
 So, if writing your own resume looks frustrating, let us know – our price per resume starts under $100.

 Resume now cost: How to increase value of your CV